qir-alliance/.github/minutes/sc-meeting-2022-08.md

 to an entry point and not attached to a module flag.
 In the future, it will be possible to attach other attributes.
 - The “required_num_qubits” and "required_num_results” are helpful for some backends.
 - For a quantum instruction that has a string in it, use a constant string in the IR.
 - The Base Profile does not intend to have any variable defined.
 - The output recording section specifies the available runtime functions.
 - The module flags contain minor and major versions “qir_minor_version” and “qir_major_version” and are a way to determine an older version of the specification.
-- QIS can depend on other data types than %Qubit* and %Result*.
+- QIS can depend on other data types than Qubit and Result.
 It might be possible to introduce a new type in the next iteration.
 - Share the Base Profile PR on QuTiP (Unitary Fund Discord channel) and make it a topic of the next QIR community call.